rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 always as relative to one another.

-Unless there is irrefutable proof that option 3 will yield invalid results if additional aspects are taken into account, then option 3 is what WC must choose.
+Unless there is irrefutable proof that option 3 will yield invalid results if further aspects are taken into account, then option 3 is what WC must choose.
 In addition to that, option 3 represents the common practice to generate a listing for such fragments.
 Consequently, option 4 would result in reinterpreting existing content.